ritik-prog/complain-managment-mini-project/readme.md

 ### Introduction

 Are you a college student looking to create a project that showcases your coding skills?
-Look no further than the Complain Management System project, available for free on GitHub.
+Look no further than the Complain and Request Management System project, available for free on GitHub.
 This project is written in both C# and VB.NET, making it a great choice for students who are comfortable working in either language.

 ### Prerequisites